 With nine million people and over six million motorbikes bursting onto the city streets at all hours of the day and night, it appears constantly chaotic.
-At the tail end of my two week Vietnamese holiday, after a couple of nights in Ho Chi Minh City (or Saigon the name the locals prefer), it was time for me to escape this historically interesting but chaotically crazy place.
-Being a Brisbane lass, not fond of large cities, I wanted to leave the chaos in search of a unique Vietnamese experience.
+At the tail end of my two-week Vietnamese holiday, after a couple of nights in Ho Chi Minh City (or Saigon the locals’ reference), it was time for me to escape this historically fascinating but chaotically crazy place.
+Being a Brisbane lass, not fond of large cities, I wanted to swap the chaos for a unique Vietnamese experience.

 The point of difference

 The Nguyen Shack offers a compromise between a hotel and a homestay.
 The owners, husband Maxime (French Canadian) and wife Theu (Vietnamese local) wanted to create a place where you avoid feeling that disconnect from the country and the environment, as you often do in Hotels and resorts.
 The Nguyen Shack was built from locally sourced materials using only eco-friendly sustainable products.
 Ex- Londoner Alexia Hollinshead 33yo, the manager during my stay indicated the owners hoped guests would feel like they’re staying in a home away from home.

 Cai Rang is approximately 20 minutes from Can Tho city.
 To get to the Nguyen shack, my tip is to make sure to have the address written in Vietnamese.
 It’s off the beaten track and is not clearly signed.
 The driver who collected me from my Saigon Hotel had to stop several times in Cai Rang asking for directions.
 Thank goodness for mobile phones!